shamimrezasohag/DSAT-DNSSecurityAnalysisTool/README.md

 When reporting a bug, please provide as much detail as possible, such as the steps to reproduce the issue, the expected outcome, and any relevant logs or screenshots.

 ### Contributing
 I want you to know that contributions to this project are welcome.
-Please feel free to fork the repository, make your changes, and submit a pull request.
+Please feel free to fork the repository, make changes, and submit a pull request.

 For more details on how to contribute, please read our [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Reporting Security Vulnerabilities

 We take the security of our project seriously.
-If you find any security vulnerabilities in our tool, please make sure to report them responsibly.
+If you find any security vulnerabilities in our tool, please report them responsibly.
 To report a security vulnerability, please follow the steps outlined in our [Security Policy](https://github.com/shamimrezasohag/dns-security-analysis-tool/SECURITY.md).

 Your report should include details of the vulnerability, how it can be exploited, and any potential impact.
 Please do not disclose the vulnerability publicly until we have had a chance to resolve it.